Artenes/springbootstudy/README.md

 - so, when sending a response to the client, the datetime must be changed to the user's preferred timezone
 - there might be a need to configure either mysql or postgres to use UTC by default as timezone when saving datetime information
 - we use ISO 8601 to display the date back to user

+# Questions

+## How to manage admin routes and other sensitive data?

+The best way to handle this is to create another application.
+One would be the public API for your first-party clients, while the other will have access to the same database as the first one, but its sole purpose is to manage users and API keys.
+The advantage of putting this on another application is the possibility of restricting its access with a more tight authentication process (e.g. 2FA) and limiting its access by IP address so only some people can use it.

 # Resources test cases